sosy-lab/benchexec/doc/INSTALL.md

 Note that you additionally need the `--privileged` flag for container mode.
-However, this gives your Docker container full root access to the host, so make sure to use this only with trusted images, and configure your Docker container such that everything in it is executed under a different user account, not as root.
+However, this gives your Docker container full root access to the host, so please also add the `--cpa-drop=all` flag, make sure to use this only with trusted images, and configure your Docker container such that everything in it is executed under a different user account, not as root.
 BenchExec is not designed to run as root and does not provide